keenanromain/AWS-SAA-C02-Study-Guide/README.md

   - The length of the request
   - Any presence of SQL code (likely a SQL injection attempt)
   - Any presence of a script (likely a cross-site scripting attempt)
-- You can also use NACLs to block malicious IP addresses, prevent SQL injections/XSS, and block requests from specific countries, but it is good form to practice defense in depth.
+- You can also use NACLs to block malicious IP addresses, prevent SQL injections / XSS, and block requests from specific countries.
+However, it is good form to practice defense in depth.